UBC-CIC/AceIT-ECE-Capstone/README.md

 ### Infrastructure Architecture

+Built with a Serverless architecture, Ace It is designed to be highly scalable and performant.
 The following diagram depicts the high-level AWS architecture:

 TODO: Add diagram image here